lczech/genesis/README.md

      *  Calculate distance measures (e.g., KR distance, EDPL).
      *  Run analyses like k-means Clustering, Squash Clustering, Edge PCA.
      *  Visualize aspects like read abundances or correlation with meta-data on the branches of the tree.
+ *  **Populations**
+     *  Read and work with genome mapping and variant formats such as `pileup` and `vcf`.
+     *  Iterate positions in a genome, individually or in windows.
+     *  Compute statistics such as Tajima's D and F_ST for pool sequencing data.
  *  **Sequences** and **Taxonomies**
-     * Read, filter, manipulate and write sequences in `fasta` and `phylip` format.
+     *  Read, filter, manipulate and write sequences in `fasta`, `fastq`, and `phylip` format.
      *  Calculate consensus sequences with different methods.
      *  Work with taxonomic paths and build a taxonomic hierarchy.
  *  **Utilities**
      *  Math tools (matrices, histograms, statistics functions etc)
      *  Color support (color lists, gradients etc, for making colored trees)
      *  Various supportive file formats (bmp, csv, json, xml and more)

 This is just an overview of the more prominent features.
 See the [API reference](http://doc.genesis-lib.org/namespaces.html) for more.

 Genesis is a library that is intended for researchers and developers who want to build their own tools and methods, or run their own custom analyses.
-If you are simply interested in analyzing your data with our methods, have a look at our command line tool [Gappa](https://github.com/lczech/gappa).
+If you are simply interested in analyzing your data with our methods, have a look at our command line tool [Gappa](https://github.com/lczech/gappa) for many common phylogenetic placement analyses.

 <!-- A main focus are evolutionary placements of short environmental sequences
 on a reference phylogenetic tree.